NeoResearch/neo2-yellowpaper/sections/08_dBFT.md

-# Delegated Byzantine Fault Tolerance: Technical details, challenges and perspectives { #biz }
+# Delegated Byzantine Fault Tolerance: Technical details, challenges and perspectives { #sec:dBFT}

 _This section is part of the Community Yellow Paper ^[See [Community Yellow Paper repository](https://github.com/neoresearch/yellowpaper)] initiative, a community-driven technical specification for Neo blockchain._